Identifying Types of Steel Scrap

 - Light Iron: (also known as Shred, tin, or sheet iron) is a primary grade of steel and one of the most common for scrapping.
 This metal could be items as simple as folding chairs or thin metal sheets.
 A good rule of thumb regarding light iron is how easy it is to bend it.
 If you can bend the metal with your hands, it will most likely be considered light iron (unless you have the strongest hands in the world).

-- Unprepared Heavy Iron: this grade of iron will be items that will be much heavier and thicker, and their purpose was probably to hold more substantial things up.
+- Unprepared Heavy Iron: This grade of iron will be much heavier and thicker, and its purpose was probably to hold more substantial things up.
 A good example would be something at least 1/8 inch thick and not easily bent with your hands.
-To upgrade this material and make it into a prepared iron, you would have them cut into 2-4 foot pieces (depending on your yard specs).
+To upgrade this material and make it into a prepared iron, you would have it cut into 2-4 foot pieces (depending on your yard specs).

 - Automobiles/Car Scrap: while many know that cars have solid scrap value, it depends on a few factors.
-Selling automobiles is tricky, and you should always make sure to have the title for the cars before you sell them.
-If there is no title, you should reach out to your scrap yard or local DMV to find out the proper sales procedures.
+Selling automobiles is tricky, and you should always have the title for the cars before you sell them.
+If there is no title, you should contact your scrap yard or local DMV to find out the proper sales procedures.
 The cars have additional value on items that should be taken off: Batteries, Wiring Harnesses, Catalytic Converters, Radiators, and aluminum car rims.